Vhou-Atroph/TT-Damage-Calculator/README.md

 #### Linux Executable

-The Linux executable is compiled on an Ubuntu Github Actions runner, but the application should work on any distribution using the GCC.
+The Linux executable is compiled on an Ubuntu Github Actions runner, but the application should work on any distribution that uses glibc.

 ![TT-Damage-Calculator running on Arch Linux](wiki/arch.png)